-Since MailChimp is available in our Drag & Drop and Standard Builder tools, we recommend adding your API key to both integration systems:
+Since MailChimp is available in our Drag & Drop and Standard (Legacy) Builder tools, we have details for adding your API key to both integration systems:

 - Drag & Drop Builder: To use MailChimp with our Drag & Drop Builder and Leadboxes, follow our integrations setup guide here.

 - Standard Builder: To use MailChimp with our Standard Builder, standalone Leadboxes, Leaddigits, and/or Leadlinks, follow our guide here.
 All these tools use the same integration system.

 Send leads to MailChimp

 Congrats, you’ve now connected your MailChimp account with Leadpages!
 To start sending leads to MailChimp, open the integration settings for your page, site, pop-up, trigger link, or opt-in text, and select the list where you’d like contacts to end up.

 More detailed information on how to configure your integration settings can be found here: Choose a Destination for your Leads.

 Define your fields

 To collect information beyond an email address and name, you’ll need to set up additional fields within MailChimp.
 There are a few ways to do this, which are covered here by MailChimp: Manage List and Signup Form Fields.

 After you configure your form within MailChimp, you should see any additional fields appear so you can add them to your form within Leadpages (as seen in the example below).

 Our forms work with MailChimp lists that are segmented into groups.
 To let your subscribers select a group, be sure to add a Groups form field within MailChimp.
 You can use a drop-down menu, checkboxes, or radio buttons as described here: Create a New List Group.

 Another option is to add subscribers to a pre-selected group.
 To do so, set your group field to “Hidden”, then choose the default option.
-As an example, here’s a form in the Drag & Drop Builder for a summit registration page.
-You’ll notice a specific weekend is pre-selected, so any registrant will get segmented into that Group in MailChimp.
+As an example, here’s a form in the Drag & Drop Builder for a watch giveaway page.
+You’ll notice a specific watch color is pre-selected, so any entry will get segmented into that Group in MailChimp.

 Configure double opt-in settings